Water Industry

 NAWC members provide the capital that is crucial to ensure the water systems they own and operate reliably deliver more than 4.6 billion gallons of safe water to their customers in communities across America every day.

 However, our nation’s water infrastructure is aging and in many communities, the systems have been historically underfunded.
-The American Society of Civil Engineers estimates that across all U.S. drinking water systems (government-run utilities and regulated water companies) a water main breaks every two minutes and an estimated six billion gallons of treated water is lost each day in the United States – that’s enough to fill over 9,000 swimming pools.
+The American Society of Civil Engineers estimates that across all U.S. drinking water systems (government-run utilities and regulated, private water companies) a water main breaks every two minutes and an estimated six billion gallons of treated water is lost each day in the United States – that’s enough to fill over 9,000 swimming pools.

-Regulated water companies are taking this growing challenge head on.
+Regulated, private water companies are taking this growing challenge head on.

 NAWC’s 15 largest members alone invest more than $5 billion annually to improve their communities’ water systems across the country.